February 26, 2019

 To do that, you need to understand what a freelance writer is and what they have to offer.
 We're here to help, with this handy guide to all things freelance writing.

 A freelance writer is someone who works as a contractor or remote employee.
 They are generally self-employed and offer writing services that range from social media content to press releases and magazine articles.
 For businesses, they can help boost marketing goals by creating white papers, how-to guides, newsletters, and blog posts to drive traffic to your website.
+Freelance writers include copywriters, content writers, and technical writers as well as writers who are well-versed in creative writing, blogging, and academic writing.
+These types of writers are experts when it comes to copywriting, proofreading, and promoting content.

-Freelance writers can be hired as full-time employees or for part-time gigs.
+Freelance writers are professional writers and can be hired as full-time employees or for part-time gigs.
 You can also find freelance writers for one-time writing gigs such as creating an instructional manual for technical products.
 Freelance writers may also work for multiple writing clients and can create content in a variety of different industries.
 They may manage their own blog on the side and freelance writers have differing hours of availability and rates.

-In general, freelance writers are different from in-house employees in that they get paid per project and don't usually receive company benefits and perks.
+In general, freelancing writers are different from in-house employees in that they get paid per project and don't usually receive company benefits and perks.
 A great content writer will cost anywhere from $200 to $300 an hour or more.
 New freelance writers that don't have much experience can cost significantly less—typically charging anywhere from $10 to $20 an hour.

 Freelance writers offer a wide range of services depending on the client's needs.
 They can upload content into website platforms such as WordPress and can manage your company's online presence on social media and in sites such as LinkedIn.
 They can take over blog management and manage all social media accounts.